marbsydo/HereBeDragonsTheCardGame/docs/detailed_turn_overview.md

 A ship can move either horizontally, vertically or diagonally into an adjacent square.

 Ships cannot sail off the edge of the map.
 Ships can sail on every single square in the map, even squares with other players on.
-A ship being troubled by a dragon can move onto a town, though it cannot sell loot to that town.
+A ship being troubled by a dragon can move onto a town or merchant ship, though it cannot sell loot to that town or merchant ship.

 If the ship moves into an unexplored square, pick up a card from the **discovery pile**, and write the corresponding symbol onto the map square.
 Once a square has a symbol, it is considered to be an **explored square**.